 The good news is, thanks to the internet and those of us who refuse to allow these predators hide, we can hopefully keep them from molesting and harming other children and teens.
-More and more women and men are coming forward, willing to tell their story of sexual abuse.
-Telling their story takes great courage, because I know the hell that the IFB church movement releases on those who dare tell their secrets.
+More and more women and men are coming forward, willing to tell their stories of sexual abuse.
+Telling their stories takes great courage, because I know the hell that the IFB church movement releases on those who dare tell their secrets.

 This is not an issue of Christianity vs. atheism.
 This is about sexual predators hiding in plain sight in Christian churches.
 They abuse their way through the church and then move on to another church of prey.
 They are the lowest of low and they deserve every bit of scorn and ridicule they receive.
 They also deserve to be prosecuted to the fullest extent of the law.
-Sadly, many avoid prosecution for lack of evidence or the statute of limitations runs out.
+Sadly, many avoid prosecution for lack of evidence, or the statute of limitations runs out.
 Public shaming is often the ONLY recourse their victims have at their disposal.

-Several days ago, a friend of mine told me about a recent service at former IFB pastor, now convicted felon, Jack Schaap’s church, First Baptist Church in Hammond, Indiana.
+Several days ago, a friend of mine told me about a recent service at former IFB pastor — now convicted felon — Jack Schaap’s church, First Baptist Church in Hammond, Indiana.
 It was mentioned during the service that Schaap had led someone to Christ in prison!
 Praise Jesus.
 Soon his despicable acts will be forgotten, just like those of his brother-in-law David Hyles and his father-in-law Jack Hyles.
 In time, we will hear of souls being saved and the life of Jack Schaap being rehabilitated to the glory of God.
 As I mockingly told my friend, by the time Jack Schaap is out of prison, he will be pastoring the largest prison church in America.